lauriewaller/Factory.Solution/README.md

 * HTML5

 ## Description
-This application implements a many-to-many relationship and allows the user to track machines and engineers at a factory.
+This application implements a many-to-many relationship and enables the user to track machines and engineers at a factory.
 Users can:
 * Add new machine profiles and engineer profiles
 * View details for each machine or engineer
 * View a list of all machines or all engineers